ruchadeo/Project-CLIP/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Open a pull request

-Please ensure your code follows the project guidelines and includes relevant tests where applicable.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.